lachlan-waugh/6441/slides/content/week02.md

 * plan it now, before you start working on it.
 * work on your marking criteria (pls).
 * post weekly update blogs!
-    * Easier for me to determine how much time you've put in
+    * easier to determine how much time you put in
-    * Stops you from leaving it all until the last minute
+    * stops you from leaving it all until the last minute

 ---